If not, why not consider joining a home group? Please contact:

-They are places where faith can be nurtured; where we can be encouraging to each other for our growth in discipleship; and where pastoral care can be given and received.
-They are also places where we can relax and socialise together and develop deeper friendships.
+They are places where faith can be nurtured; where we can encourage each other to grow in discipleship and where loving care can be given and received.
+They are also places where we can relax, socialise and have fun together, developing deeper friendships.

-We have 25 groups of various shapes and sizes.
-They are widely different in character and make-up; some are particularly aimed at new Christians, some are neighbourhood based, some are completely mixed and some are all male or all female.
+We have about 30 groups of various shapes and sizes.
+They are widely different in character and make-up; some are particularly aimed at new Christians; some are neighbourhood based; some are completely mixed and some are all male or all female.
 All of them are led by hospitable and caring leaders.